• British-Butcher-Shoppe.jpg

 February 26, 2026 8:54am

-Darwin Properties is set to make significant design changes to its proposed mixed-use development at 1310 Monashee Drive, eliminating a previously planned rooftop amenity and removing private balconies from many student-oriented units.
+Darwin Properties is proposing significant design changes to its mixed-use development at 1310 Monashee Drive, eliminating a previously planned rooftop amenity and removing private balconies from many student-oriented units.
+The District of North Vancouver council will discuss the changes at a council meeting on March 2.

 New Kiwanis advertising.

-In place of the rooftop amenity, indoor and ground-level spaces will be redesigned to better serve residents.
-The north building’s ground floor will be reorganized to shift amenity spaces toward the central courtyard, increasing access to natural daylight and strengthening the connection between indoor and outdoor common areas.
+In place of the rooftop amenity, indoor and ground-level spaces will be reorganized and expanded.
+In the north building, the ground floor will be reconfigured to shift amenity areas toward the central courtyard.

-The staff noted that the redesigned amenity spaces will offer a wider variety of gathering options, ranging from 225-square-foot quiet study rooms to 1,600-square-foot social spaces.
-The south building will also see changes, with its ground floor revised to remove a breezeway and add amenity space alongside a realigned lobby.
+The redesigned amenity program will offer a range of gathering options, from 225-square-foot quiet study rooms to social spaces of up to 1,600 square feet.
+In the south building, the ground floor plan will be revised to remove a breezeway and introduce additional amenity space alongside a realigned lobby.

-According to the report, glazing will also be added to stairwells throughout the buildings to bring more natural light into interior corridors and to contribute to the overall facade design — a response to feedback received from the District’s Advisory Design Panel, which reviewed the project in May 2025 and recommended approval subject to several design refinements.
+The report also notes that glazing will be added to stairwells throughout the buildings to increase natural light in interior corridors and contribute to the overall façade design.
+The changes respond in part to feedback from the District’s Advisory Design Panel, which reviewed the project in May 2025 and recommended approval subject to further refinements.

-The project is now before the Council for consideration of the Development Permit.
-If approved, construction is anticipated to begin with demolition in early 2026, with excavation and building work expected to run through to fall 2028.
+The project is now before the council for consideration of the Development Permit.
+If approved, demolition is expected to begin in early 2026, with excavation and construction continuing through fall 2028.

 Leave a Comment Cancel reply